This blog may contain affiliate links. Read our disclosure policy for more info.

 And of course, it would be wrong of us not to recommend a visit to one of our favorite breweries in Vancouver – Granville Island Brewing Co!
 You can buy their beer all over the country, but there’s nothing like drinking it in the OG brewery itself.

-We think that this is some of the best craft beer around and you can try all of the classics, as well as some more experimental limited edition creations.
+We think that this is some of the best craft beer around, and you can try all of the classics, as well as some more experimental limited edition creations.
 And if you don’t know what to order, you can do a tasting flight of 4 for $12 CAD, or a full map of 10 for $24 CAD.
-It’s open every day from 12 pm – 8 pm, so it makes a great lunchtime or late afternoon option.
+It’s open every day from 12 pm to 8 pm, so it makes a great lunchtime or late afternoon option.

 Afternoon – Stanley Park